satokaz/cronos/README.md

 >**Note**: You can type *cronos* using uppercase or lowercase.

+>**Warning**: The dashboard will be displayed just for one project opened.
+If you have two project open the dashboard will only show you the files of the second project opened.
+This is because the local server (First project) will be overwrite by the second one (Second project).

 >**Important**: The extension will works only if you open a folder and not if you open a single file to edit It.

 If is the first time you're using the extension into a project, this will create (just one time) a list of folders with some files, after hitting `Enter`.
 Then will appears two a pop-ups; one showing